JaneliaSciComp/SongExplorer/README.md

 * Set the PATH environment variable on the remote machine, either directly or by specifying it in `SONGEXPLORER_BIN` as follows.

-On MacOS (and Linux), put this definition in your .zshenv file:
+On MacOS (and Linux), put this definition in your .bashrc file:

     export SONGEXPLORER_BIN='PATH=<path-to-unzipped-executable>/songexplorer/bin:$PATH'